ai4os-hub/ai4os-yolov8-torch/README.md

 Ultralytics YOLOv8 represents the forefront of object detection models, incorporating advancements from prior YOLO iterations while introducing novel features to enhance performance and versatility.
 YOLOv8 prioritizes speed, precision, and user-friendliness, positioning itself as an exceptional solution across diverse tasks such as object detection, ororiented bounding boxes detection, tracking, instance segmentation, and image classification.
 Its refined architecture and innovations make it an ideal choice for cutting-edge applications in the field of computer vision.

-# Adding DeepaaS API into the existing codebase
+# 🔌 Integrating DeepaaS API with YOLOv8
 In this repository, we have integrated a DeepaaS API into the  Ultralytics YOLOv8, enabling the seamless utilization of this pipeline.
 The inclusion of the DeepaaS API enhances the functionality and accessibility of the code, making it easier for users to leverage and interact with the pipeline efficiently.

-# Install the API
+# 🛠️ Install the API
 To launch the API, first, install the package, and then run DeepaaS:
 ``` bash
 git clone --depth 1 https://codebase.helmholtz.cloud/m-team/ai/ai4os-yolov8-torch.git